Last Modified: April 30, 2013

 If you use an amplifier, any microphone gain adjustment based on the ALC readout, should be made with the amplifier turned off, and the power output setting at its maximum.
 Once the microphone gain is properly set, the power output control should be dialed back to that required by the amplifier.
 This is almost never full power out, and may be as little as 25 watts PEP.

 Noise canceling microphones come in a variety of configurations.
 How they work varies with the make, but the short answer is this; there are two ports for the microphone element.
 One is short and direct, and the other long and indirect.
 A wave front closer to the main port will arrive sooner than the same wave at the second port, so the waves do not cancel each other.
 A distant wave (several inches to several feet away) arrives at both ports about the same time.
 This reduces the level of background sounds, but only if the microphone is used correctly.
-That is to say, you have to close-talk the microphone (less than an inch away from your lips in most cases).
+That is to say, you have to close-talk the microphone, and keep the gain as low as practical.

-There are at least three enterprising amateurs modifying stock microphones (primarily the Icom HM-151) with the supposition of improved audio quality, and output level.
+Unfortunately, there are some misdirected folks modifying stock microphones (primarily the Icom HM-151) with the supposition of improved audio quality, and output level.
 They do this by defeating the noise canceling feature.
 If you've been paying attention, you know what the ramifications are.
 For example, I personally use an IC-7000, and its companion HM-151 hand microphone.
-The microphone gain is set at 7% (you read that right!), not 60% as one modification expert suggests.
+The microphone gain is set at 5% (you read that right!), not 60% as one modification expert suggests.
 Yet, my output is a full 100 watts PEP on SSB, with the average hovering around 35%, exactly where it should be.
 How did I measure this?
 By using a 100 MHz storage scope with an RF detector module, which is about the only way to get an accurate measurement.

 The use of speech processing (aka speech compression or speech clipping) has become the major bane of amateur radio, especially mobile operation.
 It allows every little nuance of engine noise, AC fans, the kids in the back seat, and that squeak in the left quarter panel to be plainly heard.
 It is important to remember, the average vehicle traveling at 60 mph, is at least 25 dB louder than the average living room, and some are over 40 dB louder.
 Adding insult, most amateurs who use it do not know how to properly set their microphone and/or processing controls, resulting in some really lousy-sounding, on-air signals.
 They might sound passable when properly tuned in, but a few kHz away the distortion products (IMD) can be clearly heard.

 It should be noted at this point, that any form of speech processing does increase the average power level.
 This fact does cause the signal to appear louder on the receiving end.
-However, if used excessively, it also removes most of the nuances are brain uses to comprehend what's being said.
-Read that as decreased radiability!
+However, if used excessively, it also removes most of the nuances our brain uses to comprehend what's being said.
+And, no matter what the advertising hype says to the contrary, that means decreased readability!

 Speech compression in its simplest form, is nothing more than an automatic level control.
 The softer nuances of speech are amplified more than the louder ones.
-In some cases, a different (narrower) bandpass filter is used, different DSP settings, and the dynamic nature of the ALC may be changed, all in a vain effort to minimize IMD.
-Almost without exception, all modern HF transceivers have some form of speech processing built-in.
+In some cases, a different (narrower) bandpass filter is used and/or different DSP settings, all in an effort to minimize IMD.
+However, over zealous use (incorrect gain and compression levels) will defeat any provision to prevent excessive IMD!
+This includes, but is not limited to, Controlled Envelope systems!

 The TenTec® model 228 is the only speech clipper currently being manufactured in the US.
 Clippers work differently than speech compressors.
-Like its predecessors, the audio is heterodyned to the low RF region (≈100 kHz to ≈300 kHz, in one or more passbands).
+Like its predecessors, the audio is heterodyned to the low RF region (450 kHz and through one or more passband filters).
 The peaks are then clipped which increases the average audio (sonic) level of the speech.
-Any distortion products (IMD) generated are easily filtered out as they fall outside the bandpass.
+Any distortion products (IMD) generated are filtered out as they fall outside the bandpass.
 The RF is then heterodyned back down to audio frequencies.
 Properly designed, and adjusted, speech clipping can increase average audio level by as much as 12 dB.
+However, there are drawbacks!

 Speech processing, however it is done, not only increases the average output power, is also increases the average current draw!
 Depending on the configuration, it could in fact double!
 This can easily tax the heartiest of electrical systems, especially when running high power.
 As the voltage sags, the IMD goes up, and readability decreases even more.